ForestOfLight/Boreal/README.md

 [![Discord](https://badgen.net/discord/members/9KGche8fxm?icon=discord&label=Discord&list=what)](https://discord.gg/9KGche8fxm)
 </div>

-An Endstone plugin for technical minecraft servers.
+An Endstone plugin for Technical Minecraft servers, specifically meant to fill in feature gaps in **[Canopy](https://github.com/ForestOfLight/Canopy)** created by a lack of access in the vanilla [Script API for Behavior Packs](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/?view=minecraft-bedrock-stable).

-Can run standalone, but also integrates with [Canopy](https://github.com/ForestOfLight/Canopy).
+Can run standalone, but also integrates with **[Canopy](https://github.com/ForestOfLight/Canopy)**.

 ## Usage